niejn/broadcastipd/README.md

 The protocol is quite simple. `broadcastipd` broadcasts a datagram package with a given port and message.
 It sends the message continuously in a loop with a given sleep period between each package.

-See for further details also the package `whereisip`.
+See for further details also the package [mkinitcpio-multiflash](https://github.com/j54n1n/alarm-mkinitcpio-multiflash).